Light2Dark/git_tutorial/README.md

 4. Push your local repository to your remote repository

 #### Branching
-5. Create a new branch and commit new files
+5. Create a new branch in your working directory (local repo) and commit new files
 6. Push this to remote repository
-7. Create a pull request
+7. Create and merge the pull request
-8. Merge the pull request

 #### Friend-Revert Challenge
 9. Add your friend as a collaborator